piarsquared/piarsquared/README.md

 - 🚧 **v(aporwave)ii Party** – a vaporwave Wii Party mod.
 This is something I've wanted to do for a while.
 Most Wii Party mods aren't great.
 - 🐾 **CYBRKTTY** – RPG + boss rush hybrid set in a techno-dystopian Tokyo.
 If I uh, sit down and learn Godot.
-- 🛠️ Experimental Wii homebrew Python runner, though, this is definately something that I might drop.
+- 🛠️ Never Gamble Python Port (This is subject to be moved to Godot)

 ---